History of Bolivia (1809–1920): Creating Bolivia: Bolívar, Sucre, and Santa Cruz

 Santa Cruz created a relatively stable economic, social, and political order in Bolivia.
-In an attempt to overcome Bolivia's isolation Santa Cruz opened the port of Cobija on the Pacific coast.
+To overcome Bolivia's isolation, Santa Cruz opened the port of Cobija on the Pacific coast.
 He also devalued the silver currency to finance government activities, instituted protective tariffs in support of the local cotton cloth (tucuyo) industry, and reduced the mining tax, thereby increasing mining output.
 In addition, Santa Cruz codified the country's laws and enacted Latin America's first civil and commercial codes.
-The Higher University of San Andrés in La Paz was also founded during his rule.
+The Higher University of San Andrés in La Paz was founded during his rule.
 Although Santa Cruz approved a democratic constitution, he ruled virtually as a dictator and did not tolerate opposition.

 Santa Cruz continued his political ambitions in Peru while president of Bolivia.
 He established the Peru–Bolivian Confederation in 1836, justifying his act with the threat of Chile's expansion to the north.
 This threat, together with the constant turmoil in Peru and repeated attempts by Agustín Gamarra to invade Bolivia, had made Sucre's military intervention in a Peruvian civil war in 1835 a matter of life and death for Bolivia.
-After winning a number of battles in Peru, Santa Cruz reorganized that country into two autonomous states—the Republic of North Peru and the Republic of South Peru—and joined them with Bolivia in the Peru-Bolivia Confederation with himself as Supreme protector.
+After winning several battles in Peru, Santa Cruz reorganized that country into two autonomous states—the Republic of North Peru and the Republic of South Peru—and joined them with Bolivia in the Peru-Bolivia Confederation with himself as Supreme protector.

-The potential power of this confederation aroused the opposition of Argentina and, above all, Chile; both nations declared war on the confederation.
-In the initial round of hostilities, Santa Cruz managed to repel an attack by Argentina, and surrounded Chilean forces at Paucarpata where he forced the Vice Admiral Manuel Blanco Encalada to sign a peace treaty.
+The potential power of this confederation aroused the opposition of Argentina and Chile; both nations declared war on the confederation.
+In the initial round of hostilities, Santa Cruz managed to repel an attack by Argentina and surrounded Chilean forces at Paucarpata, where he forced the Vice Admiral Manuel Blanco Encalada to sign a peace treaty.
 However, the Chilean government rejected the treaty and launched a second offensive against the Confederation.
-Santa Cruz' decisive defeat by Chilean forces in the Battle of Yungay in January 1839, coupled with revolts in both Bolivia and Peru, resulted in the breakup of the confederation and ended the career of Bolivia's ablest nineteenth-century president.
+Santa Cruz's decisive defeat by Chilean forces in the Battle of Yungay in January 1839, coupled with revolts in both Bolivia and Peru, resulted in the breakup of the confederation and ended the career of Bolivia's ablest nineteenth-century president.
 Santa Cruz went into exile in Ecuador.